 Do you make sure your home’s electrical system is on the list of things to keep your family safe and comfortable all year ’round?
 Standard safety checkups are quick and affordable, typically including inspection of your home’s electrical panel, switches and outlets, wiring and circuit loads.
 A routine inspection will also check for proper grounding, appropriate surge protection and working smoke detectors.

 First, perform a few safety checks.
-It’s generally a good idea to inspect electrical products every six months.
+Additionally, it’s generally a good idea to inspect electrical products every six months.
 Every time you change the clocks, run through this simple electrical safety inspection checklist:

 - Check for wires that are frayed, damaged or cracked.